NCSU GIS/MEA582:

 cd

-Download all files (see above) to the selected directory.
+Download all files one-by-one (see above) to the selected directory.
 Now you can use the commands from the assignment requiring the file without the need to specify the full path to the file.

 Analyze bare earth and multiple return lidar data properties by binning